rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 except, in this post my interest is the cognitive effort only not the total cost.

-Achieving _simplicity_ on a larger scale project is not _easy_.
+Achieving _simplicity_ on a larger project is not _easy_.
 Easy does not scale well.
 There appears to be no free lunch, cognitive load needs to be somewhere.
 My big preference is trying to achieve _hard and simple_ rather than _easy and complex_.
 Another words, I prefer to spend my cognitive bandwidth on germane load over extraneous load.